 The truth is it is difficult.
 Even when we accept that this pain is going to be our lives and we cope and deal with the life we have… we still are struck with really bad pain days and really bad coping days.

 Soft lies protect our loved ones from the darker side of chronic pain.
 The side we fight against.
 The side we grip onto hope fiercely so the pain doesn’t win.
 The side that comes out because pain and suffering eat at a person and we can’t always be comfortable with that reality.
 Everything we do is to survive that suffering.
-And we meditate, exercise, avoid triggers and diet change and do whatever we can to survive the suffering.
+And we meditate, exercise, avoid triggers, change our diet, and do whatever we can to survive the suffering.
 We stick to our routines.
-We ice our heads.
-We use migraine balms.
 Take our medications… when we can.
 Constantly, repetitively doing the things we hope will help us endure just a little bit better.
 This day, the next day.
 Because we are strong.
 Because we need to endure.
 Because if we don’t the pain may consume us whole.
 Or we slip into that dark depression that says this existence isn’t worth living.

 So we get up.
 We start over.
 We move carefully.
 Gently in the world that overloads us.
 Do our routines.
 Hope the pain isn’t too severe and we don’t lose all the day.
 Hope the symptoms are not too severe that we are too sick.
 Hope it is manageable on some level so we can ever so gently Be.
 And we softly say, ‘better than yesterday’ wishing we could hide in the darkness.